Magma: Temperature

-Temperatures of lava, which is magma extruded onto the surface, are in the range 700 to 1400 C, but very rare carbonatite magmas may be as cool as 490 C, and komatiite magmas may have been as hot as 1600 C. Magma has occasionally been encountered during drilling in geothermal fields, including drilling in Hawaii that penetrated a dacitic magma body at a depth of 2488 m.
+Temperatures of molten lava, which is magma extruded onto the surface, are almost all in the range 700 to 1400 C, but very rare carbonatite magmas may be as cool as 490 C, and komatiite magmas may have been as hot as 1600 C. Magma has occasionally been encountered during drilling in geothermal fields, including drilling in Hawaii that penetrated a dacitic magma body at a depth of 2488 m.
 The temperature of this magma was estimated at 1050 C. Temperatures of deeper magmas must be inferred from theoretical computations and the geothermal gradient.

 Most magmas contain some solid crystals suspended in the liquid phase.
 This indicates that the temperature of the magma lies between the solidus, which is defined as the temperature at which the magma completely solidifies, and the liquidus, defined as the temperature at which the magma is completely liquid.
 Calculations of solidus temperatures at likely depths suggests that magma generated beneath areas of rifting starts at a temperature of about 1300 to 1500 C. Magma generated from mantle plumes may be as hot as 1600 C. The temperature of magma generated in subduction zones, where water vapor lowers the melting temperature, may be as low as 1060 C.